searchspring/snap/docs/BUILD_DEPLOY.md

 ## Deploying to Searchspring CDN

-Deploying to Searchspring CDN is only possible if the repository is managed by the Searchspring [Github organization](https://github.com/searchspring-implementations).
+**Deploying to Searchspring CDN is only possible if the repository is managed by the Searchspring [Github organization](https://github.com/searchspring-implementations)**.
 Repositories in this organization are typically managed by the Searchspring professional services team and deployed via a CI/CD pipeline using the [snap-action](https://github.com/searchspring/snap-action) Github Action.
 An invitation can be requested for collaboration.

 Github action runs triggered on the default branch `production` will build and deploy bundle files to this URL: